Boro23-wq/stale-while-revalidate-SWR/README.md

 # Fetching Data

-The rest of the code for this module lives inside the [daydrink repository](https://github.com/leerob/daydrink).

 > Next.js 9.3 update: You can use `getServerSideProps` to replace `getInitialProps`.
 We also now have the ability to generate completely static sites using `getStaticProps` and `getStaticPaths`.
 These are all completely backward compatible and have no breaking changes, so everything still works!

 ## Resources